dvanmosselbeen/dvm-docs/Programming/Javascript/javascript.md

 ## Operators

-There are different operators, you have already make use of it several times before inconcisely if you have follow this manual.
+There are different operators, you have already make use of it several times before unconscious if you have follow this manual.

 -   Assigning operator (Toekenningsoperators) (=)
 -   Logical operator (logische operators) (\<, \<=, \>, \>=, ==)